NewsLocal News

-SAND SPRINGS, Okla. — Two packed community meetings in Sand Springs Nov.
-18 heralded a majority opposition from residents in response to a proposed hyperscale data center.
+SAND SPRINGS, Okla. — Two packed community meetings in Sand Springs drew a majority of residents opposing a proposed hyperscale data center.

 Hundreds came to both Rock Fire Department's community center, and The Canyons at Blackjack Ridge before that.
-The latter was hosted by Project Spring, the cooperative behind a proposed data center that would be constructed along Highway 97 on a 826-acre plot of land in Osage County recently approved for annexation by Sand Springs City Council.
+The latter was hosted by Project Spring, the cooperative behind a proposed data center to be constructed along Highway 97 on an 826-acre plot of land in Osage County, which was recently approved for annexation by the Sand Springs City Council.

 "We're asking the people with the project what this is even going to be for, and they can't give us a straight answer," Sand Springs resident Erin Kennedy said at the meeting held at The Canyons.
 "So whenever we have no idea, it's like we don't really want this in our backyards."